TheR0cketMan/Fileflow/README.md

 3. **Access Fileflow:** Open your web browser and navigate to the URL where you've deployed Fileflow.

+**IMPORTANT:** You don't need to click on the file after placing it in your project's directory (folder).
+It will automatically appear and list all of your files.
+If your folder is empty, you'll see a message.
+This message will disappear once you've added files.

 ## Advanced Configuration (Optional)

 If you want to customize your web server's directory index settings, follow these steps: